openstack/openstack-manuals/doc/config-reference/source/shared-file-systems/drivers/emc-unity-driver.rst

     Unity driver requires this option to be as ``True``.

-Restart of :term:`manila-share` service is needed for the configuration changes to take effect.
+Restart of ``manila-share`` service is needed for the configuration changes to take effect.